eventbrite/javascript/react/testing.md

     // assert that the stubbed function was called with the
     // expected value
-    expect(stubbedOnChange).to.have.been.calledWith(inputValue);
+    expect(onChange).toHaveBeenCalledWith(inputValue);
 });
 ```

-The test case above relies on [Sinon.JS](http://sinonjs.org) for creating the stub.
-The stub is passed as the `AutocompleteField` component's `onChange` prop so that we can make assertions on it at the end.
+The test case above uses [`jest.fn()`](http://facebook.github.io/jest/docs/mock-function-api.html) to create a mock function.
+The mock is passed as the `AutocompleteField` component's `onChange` prop so that we can make assertions on it at the end.
 After [finding a reference](#finding-components) to the `TextInput`, we simulate how `TextInput` would invoke its `onChange` callback prop.
 We get a reference to the prop using Enzyme's [`.prop`](https://github.com/airbnb/enzyme/blob/master/docs/api/ReactWrapper/prop.md) helper and call the function with the `inputValue`.
 This exactly how `TextInput` would call it when its DOM input field changes.
 However, because we don't want to make any assumptions about the markup of `TextInput` we simulate its `onChange` prop instead of digging into it in order to simulate its DOM.

-Invoking the `onChange` prop will ultimately call our `stubbedOnChange` with the value.
-Therefore, our assertion is that `stubbedOnChange` was not only called, but also called with the expected input value.
-This assertion leverages the `.calledWith` assertion helper from [`sinon-chai`](https://github.com/domenic/sinon-chai).
+Invoking the `onChange` prop will ultimately call our `onChange` with the value.
+Therefore, our assertion is that `onChange` was not only called, but also called with the expected input value.
+This assertion leverages the `.toHaveBeenCalledWith` assertion helper from `jest-enzyme`.

 **[⬆ back to top](#table-of-contents)**

 ## Testing state

-Although `chai-enzyme` provides a [`.state()`](https://github.com/producthunt/chai-enzyme#statekey-val) helper method for asserting component state, it shouldn't be used in tests because the component's state is internal (and shouldn't be tested).
+Although `jest-enzyme` provides a [`.toHaveState()`](https://github.com/blainekasten/enzyme-matchers#tohavestate) helper method for asserting component state, it shouldn't be used in tests because the component's state is internal (and shouldn't be tested).
 Based on our [testing philosophy](#testing-philosophy), we only want to test the public API of the component.

 When a component's state changes, the component is re-rendered, resulting in a change in markup.
 By testing only the changed markup (part of the component's public output), instead of the component's internal state, we can refactor the component's internals and have all of our test cases still pass.
 In sum, our test cases are a little less fragile.